aliak00/Tasker/README.md

 ### Intercepting a task

 Every task is _intercepted_ before it is executed by the `TaskManager` that owns it.
-You can control how a task is intercepted by implementing a `TaskInterceptor`, which has one method:
+You can control how a task is intercepted by implementing a `Interceptor`, which has one method:

 ```swift
 func intercept<T: Task>(task: inout T, currentBatchCount: Int) -> InterceptCommand